 - 1. L. S. Tounsley Shop

 - 2. ca. 1893

 - 3. Single retail

 - 4. From 1893 to 1901 this was the Tounsley shop.
 In 1943 it was Rogers Store.
 Later it was Western Auto.
 Scottie Stores located here in 1970.
 Since then, it has been used for various boutiques and is currently Caty's on Carroll.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. No significant alterations/non-contributing elements